HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

 * **Play with the tool**.
   Make some experiments.
   Try something fun or interesting.
-  Unfortunaltely this will involve screens.
+  Unfortunately this will involve screens.
   E.g. run the tool under strace(1) to see how it interacts with the OS.
-  Or, attach gdb and look at some typical backtraces and step thought some interesting places.
+  Or, attach gdb and look at some typical back-traces and step thought some interesting places.

 * **Write about it**.
   Take notes for yourself.